Information for applicants

 Participation in Instrumental Access is economical, but it is not free.
 Awardees pay a fee that helps to offset a portion of our procurement, logistics, insurance, transportation, and administrative costs.

-Please note that the program fee is technically a service fee; you are not purchasing the equipment from Seeding Labs.
-The equipment is a donation for education and research purposes, which can be an important distinction if your country offers waivers from customs and import fees for donated goods.
+Please note that this is a service fee; you are not purchasing the equipment from Seeding Labs.
+The equipment is a donation for education and research purposes.

-The program fee is adjusted based on the income level of the applicant’s country:
+The program fee is based on the income level of the applicant’s country:

 If you intend to raise funds from external sources, or if there are other unusual circumstances that apply to your situation, please contact us to discuss.
-However, please note that Seeding Labs does not have additional funds available to further subsidize this cost.
+Please note, however, that the program fee cannot be waived.

 Other monetary costs

 - Any costs associated with customs clearance in your country.
-At a minimum, this usually includes hiring a clearing agent.
-Any costs associated with required inspections will be your responsibility, as will any applicable taxes or duties.
+At a minimum, this usually includes hiring an agent to handle to customs clearance process.
+Any costs associated with cargo inspections required by your government will be your responsibility, as will any applicable taxes or duties.

 - Local transportation of the container from the port of entry (an ocean port) to your campus.

-- Electrical power conversion, as many items in our inventory are configured for the US electrical power grid (120V/60Hz).
-In most other regions of the world, these items will require voltage transformers, plug adapters, and possibly frequency converters.
+- Electrical power conversion if required.
+Many items in our inventory are configured specifically for the US electrical power grid (120V/60Hz).
+In most other regions of the world, these items will require voltage transformers, plug adapters, and sometimes frequency converters.

 - Any additional costs associated with selected items that are not included in the donation.
-We pass on to you whatever donors give to us, but some items in our inventory are donated to us without components that are required to use them such as accessories, rotors, pumps, columns, and software.
+Common examples include accessories, rotors, pumps, columns, software, and reagents.
 Information about what is included will be available to you at the time of selection so that you can decide for yourself whether you want to take on these costs.

 - All wire fees, banking fees, or other costs associated with payment of the program fee in US dollars.